How to Advertise on Fort Myers Radio

 In 1940, WFTM in Fort Myers signed on as the first radio station in Southwest Florida.
 Since then, local business owners have depended on radio advertising to successfully market their goods and service.
 Using any advertising metric, despite the inundation of new media options, radio remains the most potent medium for fulfilling the marketing objectives of Fort Myers and Naples area business owners of every size.

-This guide was created as a resource for Southwest Florida small business owners by Larry Julius and Bob McCurdy.
-Both authors have each spent more than 35 years creating successful radio advertising campaigns for national, regional, and local advertisers.
+This guide was created as a resource for Fort Myers area small business owners by Larry Julius and Bob McCurdy.
+Both authors have each spent more than 37 years creating successful radio advertising campaigns for national, regional, and local advertisers.
 Mr. Julius and Mr. McCurdy both hold positions with Beasley Media Group.

 About Beasley Media Group

-Nearly 41% of Beasley stations are located in the nation’s top 50 markets such as Philadelphia, Boston, Detroit, Las Vegas, New Jersey, West Palm Beach, Boston and Atlanta.
-The remaining stations are primarily in vibrant regional centers like Central North Carolina, Northeast Georgia and Southeast Florida.
+Nearly 41% of Beasley stations are located in the nation’s top 50 markets such as Philadelphia, Boston, Detroit, Las Vegas, New Jersey, West Palm Beach, and Atlanta.
+The remaining stations are primarily in vibrant regional centers like Central North Carolina, Northeast Georgia, and Southwest Florida.

 Beasley stations are home to a diverse range of formats, featuring top on-air personalities and programming that appeal to a wide range of audiences and demographic groups.
 These include Country, Oldies, Adult Contemporary, Sports, Talk, CHR and Rock, among others, reflecting a diversity that translates into a broad revenue base.
 Beasley also offers local advertisers compelling digital marketing solutions as well as podcasting opportunities.